AnalogFog/sushi/README.md

 - Gpodder / Quod Libet
 - Element

+## Shell
+Initial efforts will produce a shell script which will check the user's underlying system architecture and install packages based on that.

+The primary target OS will be EndeavourOS, but any ARCH based Linux distribution should work fine.

 ## Ansible
-The primary goal will be to setup an Ansible server and get this working in a playbook to keep all packages running at the lates versions.
+The primary goal will be to setup an Ansible server and get this working in a playbook to keep all packages running at the latest versions.
-I'd like to automate as much as the configuration of each tool as well.
+I'd like to automate as much of the configuration of each tool as well.
 Like adding the Java OpenJDK to the system PATH.